 Valencia 7-0 KRC Genk

 KRC Genk opened up their 2011-12 UEFA Champions League campaign with a solid 0-0 draw at home to Valencia but suffered a disastrous defeat in the return match just two months later.

-Valencia put seven past the Belgian side without reply, with three of those coming in the first half via Roberto Soldado.
+La Liga side Valencia put seven past the Belgian club without reply, with three of those coming in the first half via Roberto Soldado.
 The Spanish striker scored a hat-trick within 39 minutes, which at the time was the fourth earliest hat-trick scored in the competition’s history.

 Despite this victory, Valencia still exited at the group stage of the competition in 2011-12 at the expense of Bayer Leverkusen and Chelsea.
 Scoring only five goals in the other five games probably didn’t help.